H&R Block reminds taxpayers document organization eases tax prep

 Ready to start?
 Before the paperwork arrives, get these things in order

 Even before financial reports and documents arrive, get a head start on the process by collecting things that also will be needed, but not found in a report.
-Knowing Social Security numbers and birthdates of everyone listed on the return – for example, self, spouse and dependents – is a good place to start and are things everyone will need.
+Knowing Social Security numbers and birthdates of everyone listed on the return – for example, self, spouse and dependents – is a good place to start.
 These are among the other things taxpayers might need to have on hand:

 - Amounts of taxes paid, which may include property tax or sales tax